Cut down on your carbon footprint by walking or cycling instead of using the car.

 What you will need

-- A bike/scooter or pair or roller shoes/skates
+- A bike, scooter or pair of roller skates

 - A warm and waterproof coat

 - Print out our count your wild miles sheet or make a tally chart with names on the left and space to tally up your total on the right and stick it to the fridge.

 - When anyone in your family walks, runs, cycles or scoots a route they would normally do in the car, use Google Maps to find out how far it is.